– 1995 VW Golf III CL 1.4 in dragongreen pearl

-– German delivery, only two lady owners from new
+– German delivery, complete ownership history, only two lady owners from new

 – plausible unwarranted mileage of just 82,500 km

 – until 2007 regularly serviced at VW dealerships

 – power steering, dual airbags, cassette radio, split rear seat and power glass sunroof